Covid-19 Bali / Coronavirus Update

 Masks continue to also be required for any passengers taking domestic flights or indeed any other transportation within Indonesia, including private cars and motorbikes – even if you are on your own.

-All domestic airlines now run many regular scheduled flights each day to Denpasar from Jakarta and also most other major Indonesian cities, and all seating restrictions have been lifted, so flights are in some cases fully booked again.
+All domestic airlines now run many regular scheduled flights each day to Denpasar from Jakarta and most other major Indonesian cities, and all seating restrictions have been lifted, so flights are in some cases fully booked again.

 COVID-19 Bali Local Restrictions

 Since 1st July 2020 all public beaches in Bali have been open and accessible to all.
 Bars, restaurants and most other tourist attractions in Bali are mostly operating normally but are technically only allowed to stay open until 10pm, with large gatherings technically banned.

 In practice, as with many things in Indonesia, there remains a difference between what should happen, and what is actually happening.
 Some major businesses have closed such as the Tree Tops Adventure Park, and Old Man’s restaurant / bar, and others are only open certain days such as Waterbom which currently opens only at weekends.